Uchinoda Station: Layout

 The station consists of a side platform serving a single track at grade.
 There is no station building, only a shelter on the platform for waiting passengers.
 A bike shed has been set up at the station forecourt, from where a short flight of steps leads up to the platform.

-Adjacent stations

 History

 Japanese Government Railways (JGR) had opened the Shibushi Line from Nishi-Miyakonojō to Sueyoshi (now closed) in 1923.
 By 1925, the line had been extended eastwards to the east coast of Kyushu at Shibushi.
 The line was then extended northwards in phases, reaching Aburatsu by 1937.
 The track was extended further north with Kitagō opening as the northern terminus on 28 October 1941.
 Uchinoda was one of several intermediate stations opened on the same day on the new track.
 The route was designated the Nichinan Line on 8 May 1963.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.